-The Pierre Police Department employs an Animal Control Officer (ACO) in it’s efforts to control animals within the City of Pierre.
+The Pierre Police Department employs an Animal Control Officer (ACO) in it’s efforts to control animals problems within the City of Pierre.
 The ACO is responsible for enforcing city ordinances, including but not limited to:

 - Abuse / Neglect